 But, it wasn’t long before it got to the point that I no longer wanted to return from the vacation.

-My husband got furloughed from his job, my mother in law was staying with us indefinitely, and my work projects were halted.
+My husband was furloughed from his job, my mother in law was staying with us indefinitely, and my work projects were halted.

 I had all the societally approved reasons in place to overindulge in alcohol with no questions asked.